 One of the best things you can do when it comes to tax planning is to look ahead.
 What expenses will you have for the year?
 What items can result in tax credits and deductions?

 Are there charities you want to support but don’t have the cash on hand?
 Start saving today with the goal of making the contribution in December.
 You can take a tax deduction for charitable contributions to an IRS-recognized nonprofit organization if you can itemize your tax deductions, even if you make your donation on December 31!

-2. Should You Be Itemizing
+2. Should You Be Itemizing Your Tax Deductions

 For many taxpayers, itemizing tax deductions can be a way to reduce taxable income.